microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 ### Using AzureClient with Azure Fluid Relay

-Because this is a Teams tab application, collaboration and interaction is the main focus.
+Because this is a Teams tab application, collaboration and interaction are the main focuses.
 Consider replacing the local mode `AzureClientProps` provided above with non-local credentials from your Azure service instance, so others can join in and interact with you in the application!
 Check out [how to provision your Azure Fluid Relay service](https://docs.microsoft.com/en-us/azure/azure-fluid-relay/how-tos/provision-fluid-azure-portal).

 {{< callout note >}}